arellak/stackoverflow_automated_login/README.md

 3. Install the dependencies:<br>
 $ `npm install`
 4. Change the name of `config.template.json` to `config.json`.
 5. Input your credentials into the new `config.json`.
+Also add your current consecutive days you've visited. (e.g. you start the script at 1pm and you've already logged into stackoverflow that, you should enter the days you've visited -1.
+For example you visited 44 days that day.
+You should enter 43 days into the config because it will instantly try to login and update the days you've visited..)
 6. Start the script:<br>
 $ `npm run start`